-The thesis option consists of 24 hours of coursework which includes 15 hours of core courses and nine hours of electives in addition to six hours of thesis.
-In consultation with the thesis committee, the student will select elective coursework related to his/her areas of interest.
-Students who choose the thesis option will write a thesis that reflects original research and scholarship, makes a contribution to knowledge in the field, and demonstrates his/her ability to design and carry out an independent research project.
+The thesis option consists of 33 credit hours, which includes 12 hours of core courses, 6 hours of systems courses, 6 hours of electives, 3 hours of other requirements, and 6 hours of dedicated time to the thesis.
+In consultation with the thesis committee, the student will select elective coursework related to the student's areas of interest.
+Students who choose the thesis option will write a thesis that reflects original research and scholarship, makes a contribution to knowledge in the field, and demonstrates their ability to design and carry out an independent research project.
 The student is also required to present an oral defense of the thesis.

-Students pursuing this option are required to select a chair and topic by the end of their second semester (spring) in the program.
+Students pursuing this option are required to select a chair and thesis topic by the end of their second semester in the program.
 The selection of a chair and thesis topic is one of several milestones during the thesis process.
+The student's full committee will consist of a chair and two members.
 All members of the committee must be members of the graduate faculty at ASU.
-Additional information regarding Graduate Faculty can be found at https://graduateapps.asu.edu/graduate-faculty.
+Additional information regarding Graduate Faculty can be found at: https://graduateapps.asu.edu/ graduate-faculty.